-- Interns earn IDP experience by earning hours in the experience areas. - Interns must earn 3,740 hours to complete the IDP. - The hours are earned in the 17 experience categories. - Some jurisdictions may have additional experience requirements.
-Therefore, interns should report all qualifying hours to help facilitate reciprocity - For more information, refer to experience care ries and areas.
+- Interns earn IDP experience by earning hours in the experience areas. - Interns must earn 3.740 hours to complete the IDP - The hours are earned in the 17 experience categories. - Some jurisdictions may have additional experier requirements.
+Therefore, interns should report al qualifying hours to help facilitate reciprocity, - For more information, refer to experience call ries and areas.

-- The requirements for the IDP are base on the tasks and knowledge/skills in lessing to practice architecture independently. - The tasks and knowledge, the are derived from the Practic Another for the tractice, and are aligned with carent practice. - Upon completion of the IDP, an intern should be able to complete the tasks associated with each or normation refer to tasks.
+- The requirements for the IDP to practice tasks and knowledge/s architecture ind - re derived from The tasks an schitecture 🗗 and are the Practic ent practice. aligned with a - Upon completion of the IDP, an intern should be mplete the tasks associated with each - formation refer to tasks.

-bility Requirements
+Requirements